Ryan-GML/translate-web-pages/readme.md

 # Translate Web Pages

-## Translate your page in real time using Google or Yandex
+## Translate your page in real time using Google, Yandex or Replica

 ### How to install the extension in Firefox